 Teacher and Administrator Quality - Collaboration and instructional planning are strengths for our school.
-ELA teachers work with other subject area teachers to incorporate reading and writing strategies across the curriculum.
-All classroom teachers and support staff work together to implement strategies for the success of our Terrific Tigers.
+Teachers plan with their teams, their departments, and with their grade levels.
+All classroom teachers and support staff work together to implement strategies for the success of our students.

-School Climate - Overall teachers, parents, and students felt like our school had high expectations for learning.
-Our parents continue to feel that they do not get enough positive information about their students and are not invited to visit classrooms during the school day.
+School Climate - Overall teachers, parents, and students felt like our school has high expectations for learning.
+Our parents continue to feel that they do not get enough positive information about their students, they are not told how to help thier students learn, and they are not invited to visit classrooms during the school day.
 Although students are satisfied with the social and physical environment at school, they feel they are not praised by teachers for doing good work and that their classes are not interesting and fun.
-Sufficient computers for instructional use continues to be a teacher concern.